syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/groups.md

 {% endif %}

 ## Multi-line input with floating label

-Add the HTML`textarea` element with the `e-input` class to create default multi-line input.

-Add the floating label support to the `multi-line input` by creating the floating label structure as defined in the initial section.
+To create a multi-line input field, use the `multiline` property.
+This will turn the input into a TextArea component, allowing you to resize the number of rows as needed.

 {% if page.publishingplatform == "aspnet-core" %}